César Gelabert: Toulouse

 On 6 June 2023, Ligue 1 side Toulouse FC announced the signing of Gelabert on a four-year contract.
 He scored his first goal abroad on 24 September, netting the opener in a 2–1 away loss to RC Lens.

 Sporting Gijón

 On 21 August 2024, Gelabert returned to Spain after agreeing to a one-year loan deal with Sporting de Gijón in the second division.
 On 30 June of the following year, he signed a permanent three-year contract with the club.

 International career

 Gelabert represented Spain at under-17 level in the 2017 UEFA European Under-17 Championship and the 2017 FIFA U-17 World Cup squads, winning the former competition.
 Initially called up with the under-19s for the 2019 UEFA European Under-19 Championship, he was forced to miss out the competition due to a broken clavicle.

 Personal life

-Gelabert's father Juanmi was also a footballer.
+Gelabert's father Juanmi is a retired professional footballer.
 A defender, he played for several seasons in the second tier, aside from a two-year spell at La Liga side Sevilla FC.